Lightning-64/tide-wiki/docs/mechanics/fishing-minigame.md

 # Fishing Minigame

-The fishing minigame is a simple mechanic meant to add a bit of a challenge to fishing.

----

 ### Activation

 The minigame activates whenever a fish is caught, meaning after you right-click with a fishing rod to actually reel in the fish.
 Once activated, a colored bar will appear above the crosshair, as seen below.